uswds/uswds-site/pages/patterns/create-a-profile/preferred-pronouns.md

 ---

 ## What problem does this solve?
 A name or sex are not indicative of how a person identifies or prefers to be addressed.
-Allowing users to choose their pronouns creates a comfortable environment by removing the potential for frustration and alienation.
+Allowing users to choose their pronouns creates a more comfortable environment by removing the potential for frustration and alienation.

 ## When to use this pattern
 Follow this pattern when you are planning on referring to the person using pronouns instead of their name.